Turbo Takeaways

 In addition to the programs mentioned above, seniors can also access meal delivery services and fresh produce through other initiatives, including the ones listed below.

-The Seniors Farmers Market Nutrition Program (SFMNP)
+The Senior Farmers Market Nutrition Program (SFMNP)

 SFMNP operates in 57 locations, including U.S. states, territories, and tribal nations, helping seniors access fresh, locally grown produce.
 If eligible, you can use benefits at farmers' markets, roadside stands, and community-supported agriculture programs.